 Portfolio Manager/Sub-Investment Adviser

-The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
-Investment decisions for the fund are made by a team of portfolio managers from Standish Mellon Asset Management Company LLC (Standish).
-The team members are David Horsfall, CFA, and David Bowser, CFA, each of whom also is an employee of The Dreyfus Corporation.
+The investment adviser for the fund is The Dreyfus Corporation.
+Investment decisions for the fund are made by a team of portfolio managers from Standish Mellon Asset Management Company LLC (Standish), an affiliate of Dreyfus.
+The team members are David Horsfall, CFA, and David Bowser, CFA, each of whom also is an employee of Dreyfus.
 The team members have served as primary portfolio managers of the fund since April 2011.
-Mr. Horsfall is deputy chief investment officer and a senior portfolio manager at Standish.
+Messrs.
+Horsfall and Bowser are jointly and primarily responsible for managing the fund's portfolio.
 Mr. Bowser has served as a portfolio manager of the fund since July 2008.
-Mr. Bowser is a director of active fixed-income strategies and a senior portfolio manager at Standish.
+Mr. Horsfall is deputy chief investment officer and a senior portfolio manager at Standish, responsible for overseeing the management of all single and multi-sector active fixed-income portfolios and strategies at Standish, which he joined in 1989.
+He also has been employed by Dreyfus since October 2010.
+Mr. Bowser is a director of active fixed-income strategies and a senior portfolio manager, responsible for managing a variety of multi-sector portfolios at Standish, which he joined in 2000.
+He also has been employed by Dreyfus since July 2006.
+Messrs.
+Horsfall and Bowser manage the fund as employees of Dreyfus.
+Standish investment professionals manage Dreyfus-managed funds pursuant to a dual-employee arrangement, under Dreyfus' supervision, and apply their firm's proprietary investment process in managing the funds.

 |Benchmark 3||BofA Merrill Lynch 1-5 Year Corporate/Government Index|